mjbugalhao/mjbugalhao/README.md

 - 👋 Hi, I’m @mjbugalhao
-- 👀 I’m interested in Azure, AWS and GCP
+- 👀 I’m interested in GCP and Python
 - 📫 I can be reached at mario.bugalhao@gmail.com

 <!---